 How can I prevent sunburn when I am out?

 It’s normal to expect this question as you already know how to relieve sunburn; it can also be a good idea to understand how to prevent your skin from burning in the future.
-Here are some ways you can prevent your skin from getting sunburned:
+Check out some ways to prevent the skin from getting sunburned:

 1. Try to stay out of the sun when the rays are the strongest as it is between 10 am – 4 pm.